 - Visual cues will help the user navigate faster.
 Restrain from an email that is all text.

-Launch Screen during onboarding can serve two purposes: inform the user about how they can start the onboarding process and provide a way for the user to explore the app in demo mode or view features.
+Welcome Screen serves two purposes: inform the user about how they can start the onboarding process and provide a way for the user to explore the app in demo mode or view features.
 Include a short description stating the unique selling point of the app along with the app name on the welcome screen.

-These variations of launch screens support the different services that can be used to onboard a user.
+Variations of the welcome screen support the different services that can be used to onboard a user.
 If the developer is already aware of the supported backend setup, any of the appropriate variations below can be utilized.